 This solution is not available in Excel 2016, because you cannot set a bidirectional filter on a relationship in the data model.
 However, the DAX engine in Excel 2016 has the same capabilities of Power BI in terms of bidirectional propagation of the filters, but we have to write a line of DAX code to use it.

 The function CROSSFILTER is new in Excel 2016, Power BI, and Analysis Services 2016.
-It replaces USERELATIONSHIP and adds a third argument that provides the ability to modify the direction of propagation of the filter in a relationship.
+It provides the ability to modify the direction of propagation of the filter in a relationship.
 You can use the following arguments: None, OneWay, Both.
 For our purposes, we can use BOTH on the relationship between BridgeAccountsCustomers and Account, obtaining the same effect of the bidirectional filter set in the data model.

 Balance M2M 2016:= CALCULATE ( [Balance Last Date], CROSSFILTER ( BridgeAccountsCustomers[AccountKey], Accounts[AccountKey], Both ) )

 As with previous versions of Excel, we still have to write this filter in CALCULATE for each measure interested in a many-to-many relationship, but using CROSSFILTER you get the same behavior of the optimized measure you have seen for Excel 2010/3, which required a test calling ISCROSSFILTERED in order to apply the many-to-many filter only if necessary.

 You can see in the next screenshot that the last measure (Balance M2M 2016) produces the same result of Balance M2M optimized we wrote for Excel 2013 compatibility.